Should you wish to sit next to Empress Elisabeth, fly above Vienna, or see what AI can do with Mozart, then I have a few suggestions for you…

 At selected stops, you don your headset to find yourself whisked up into the air or transported back to historical scenes created through both animation technology and reenactments with real actors.

-You walk through the city centre, stopping at various key locations to put on a headset and view important historical events unfolding around you at the same spot via VR animations.
-Includes both a live guide and a multilingual audioguide.
+You’re escorted through the city centre, stopping at various key locations to put on a headset and view important historical events unfolding around you at the same spot via VR animations.
+Includes a multilingual audioguide.

 Multimedia & immersive